lordmomonga/wqd7001groupb/heart_diseases_analysis_app/Readme.md

-This is the heart disease analysis shiny app created by Group B
+This is the heart disease analysis shiny app created by Group B, please download the full package of the file to run the app smoothly.